matbesancon/hugo-site/content/post/2017-12-14-diffeq-julia.markdown

 > Before running the code below, two imports will be used:

 {{< highlight julia >}}
-import DifferentialEquations;
+import DifferentialEquations
-DiffEq = DifferentialEquations;
-import Plots
+const DiffEq = DifferentialEquations import Plots
 {{< /highlight >}}